StamusNetworks/suricata-language-server/README.md

 ### Server options

-See [suricata-language-server -h]{.title-ref} for complete and up-to-date help.
+See `suricata-language-server -h` for complete and up-to-date help.

--   \--suricata-binary: path to the suricata binary used for signatures testing (optional)
+-   `--suricata-binary`: path to the suricata binary used for signatures testing (optional)
--   \--suricata-config: path to the suricata config used for signatures testing (optional)
+-   `--suricata-config`: path to the suricata config used for signatures testing (optional)
--   \--max-lines: don\'t run suricata tests if file is bigger than this limit (auto-completion only)
+-   `--max-lines`: don\'t run suricata tests if file is bigger than this limit (auto-completion only)
--   \--max-tracked-files: don\'t start suricata analysis if workspace file count is superior to this limit
+-   `--max-tracked-files`: don\'t start suricata analysis if workspace file count is superior to this limit
--   \--batch-file: batch mode to parse only the file in argument and return result on stdout
+-   `--batch-file`: batch mode to parse only the file in argument and return result on stdout

 ### Passing options to Suricata